Imagine living in a nation within a nation. Imagine the constant dissonance between the identities and value systems of these two nations.

 Individuals, churches, foundations, and businesses who see their giving as an investment in the future of HIS students provide close to 80 percent of funds needed.
 Nearly 20 percent of funds come from the Pacific Union Conference of the Seventh-day Adventist church.
 Only one percent of operating funds come from students who pay a tuition of $87 per month (and if a student cannot afford to pay the fee, we find a way to help them.)
 In actuality it costs more than $2,000 per month to provide food, housing, education, extra-curricular activities, and other necessities for just one student.

 Along with providing for the needs of our students, the campus of Holbrook Indian School is in constant need of maintenance, repair, and capital improvements.
 Some of our faculty homes are more than 50 years old and have plumbing and structural issues.

-Gifts to Holbrook Indian School can be given to support general operations and NEW You Health Initiatives which include Garden to Plate, horsemanship, physical and spiritual activities, and counseling.
+Gifts to Holbrook Indian School can be given to support general operations and NEW You Health Initiatives which include Garden to Plate, horsemanship, physical and spiritual activities, and licensed mental health therapy.
 Gifts can also be made to the worthy student fund and special capital projects.